ethereumclassic/ethereumclassic.github.io/content/blog/2022-11-18-proof-of-work-is-not-voting-en/index.md

 ---
-title: "Proof of work Is Not Voting"
+title: "Proof of Work Is Not Voting"
 date: 2022-11-18
 author: Donald McIntyre
 contributors: ["DonaldMcIntyre"]